-Depart Galápagos this morning and fly to Lima, Peru.
-Check-in at Belmond Miraflores Park, where we spend two nights (new for 2022).
+Arrive in Lima, meet your guide and transfer to Belmond Miraflores Park, where you'll spend two nights.
 Set on a green promenade overlooking the Pacific in fashionable Miraflores, this much-loved hotel is the perfect base to explore.
-(B,L)

-Explore World Heritage-designated colonial Lima this morning, where we stroll the Plaza Mayor and delight in a private welcome lunch with a special musical presentation at Casa Aliaga, one of the oldest houses in Lima.
-Then visit the extraordinary Larco Museum dedicated to pre-Columbian art.
-Return to our hotel with dinner on your own to sample local fare.
-(B,L)
+After breakfast, explore World Heritage-designated colonial Lima.
+Visit the extraordinary Larco Museum, dedicated to pre-Columbian art.
+Then stroll the Plaza Mayor and delight in a private welcome lunch with a special musical presentation at Casa Aliaga, one of the oldest houses in Lima.
+Tonight, dinner is on your own to sample Lima’s amazing award-winning fare.

-Spend the day exploring the archaeological sites and culture of the Sacred Valley in the company of National Geographic expert Peter Frost (or a colleague), who has lived and worked in Peru for decades.
-He or a colleague joins us for a talk at our hotel and a visit to the massive Inca stone fortress of Ollantaytambo, set above a thriving Inca community.
-Lunch is at a working, family- owned hacienda, where we are treated to a show of Peruvian Paso horses, and National Geographic grantee Nilda Callañaupa, founder of El Centro de Textiles Tradicionales de Cusco, demonstrates Inca weaving traditions.
-(B,L,D)
+Enjoy breakfast at the hotel, then spend the day exploring the archaeological sites and culture of the Sacred Valley in the company of National Geographic expert Peter Frost, who has lived and worked in Peru for decades.
+He or a colleague will join you for a talk at the hotel and a visit to the massive Inca stone fortress of Ollantaytambo, set above a thriving Inca community.
+Lunch is at a working, family-owned hacienda, where you'll be treated to a show of Peruvian Paso horses, and National Geographic grantee Nilda Callañaupa, founder of El Centro de Textiles Tradicionales de Cusco, demonstrates Inca weaving traditions.
+Dinner is at the hotel.
+Don't forget to pack your duffel bag (bags will be provided) for your 2-day trip to Machu Picchu.

-Marvel at the dramatic scenery and life along the river en route this morning by train to Machu Picchu, the Inca royal retreat famously introduced to the world by Hiram Bingham in the April 1913 issue of National Geographic magazine.
-Check-in at the historic 31-room Belmond Sanctuary Lodge, adjacent to the World Heritage site, with the leisure to explore over two days in the company of our hand-picked tour director and local guides.
-Lunch and dinner at the hotel.
-(B,L,D)
+Start your day with breakfast and get ready to discover marvelous Machu Picchu.
+Marvel at the dramatic scenery and life along the river during your morning journey by train to this legendary Inca royal retreat famously introduced to the world by Hiram Bingham in the April 1913 issue of National Geographic magazine.
+Check into the Sumaq Machu Picchu Hotel, a luxury riverside retreat that blends Andean culture with upscale comfort.
+Over the next two days you will explore Machu Picchu in the company of your handpicked tour director and local guides.
+Enjoy lunch in town and dinner at hotel.

 Awaken this morning at Machu Picchu, where options include an early hike to the Sun Gate, the ancient final checkpoint to Machu Picchu on the Inca Trail.
 After lunch, return by train and bus to Cusco—the center of the Inca universe and a burgeoning cultural capital.
 Check-in at the Belmond Hotel Monasterio on Plaza Nazarenas in the heart of Cusco for two nights.
 Occupying a monastery founded in 1592, our hotel—like much of colonial Cusco—is built atop Inca stones.(B,L,D)